 - Mobility support

 - Respite care

 We are currently living through a pandemic, so an invaluable benefit of in-home memory care is the family’s right to visit their loved one whenever they want.

 That freedom to visit is something that hasn’t been available to seniors residing in residential facilities across the nation for the last year, leading to mental health concerns and feelings of depression, anxiety, and isolation.
 In-home care alleviates all of those issues.

-Average Monthly Cost for Assisted Living Facilities
+Average Monthly Cost for Assisted Living and Nursing Facilities